offensive-packaging/documentation/llvm-defaults/index.md

    -v                      Display the version number --warn-backrefs-exclude=<glob>
                            Glob describing an archive (or an object file within --start-lib) which should be ignored for --warn-backrefs.
-   --warn-backrefs         Warn about backward symbol references to fetch archive members --warn-common           Warn about duplicate common symbols --warn-ifunc-textrel    Warn about using ifunc symbols with text relocations --warn-symbol-ordering  Warn about problems with the symbol ordering file (default) --warn-unresolved-symbols
+   --warn-backrefs         Warn about backward symbol references to extract archive members --warn-common           Warn about duplicate common symbols --warn-ifunc-textrel    Warn about using ifunc symbols with text relocations --warn-symbol-ordering  Warn about problems with the symbol ordering file (default) --warn-unresolved-symbols
-                           Report unresolved symbols as warnings --whole-archive         Force load of all members in a static library --wrap=<symbol>         Redirect symbol references to __wrap_symbol and __real_symbol references to symbol -X                      Alias for --discard-locals -x                      Alias for --discard-all
+                           Report unresolved symbols as warnings --whole-archive         Force load of all members in a static library --why-extract=<value>   Print to a file about why archive members are extracted --wrap=<symbol>         Redirect symbol references to __wrap_symbol and __real_symbol references to symbol -X                      Alias for --discard-locals -x                      Alias for --discard-all